chaolinzhanglab/mras/README.md

 ### Network reverse engineering
 Obtains RBP-splicing event regulons with ARACNe using a gene expression matrix, a splicing quantification matrix and a list of genes of interest (RBP).
 Applies the VIPER algorithm to the inferred regulons and exon inclusion matrices to estimate RBP activity.
 > **Note**
 While this workflow infers regulatory networks with ARACNe and uses them for RBP activity estimation by default, VIPER can also be run using regulatory networks derived using other methods.
-For details of how to run this step using networks produced elsewhere see the alternative workflow at `https://github.com/MiqG/viper_splicing`, which uses the empirically derived networks described in Anglada-Girotto et al. 2024.
+For details of how to run this step using networks produced elsewhere see the alternative workflow at `https://github.com/MiqG/viper_splicing`, which uses the empirically derived networks as described in Anglada-Girotto et al. 2024.

 ```mermaid
 graph LR